-The Tivoli Storage Manager server can collocate client data, in other words client data is stored on a small number of volumes instead of spreading the data across many volumes.
+The Tivoli Storage Manager server can collocate client data, in other words store client data on a few volumes instead of spreading the data across many volumes.
 Collocation by client minimizes the number of volumes that are required to back up and restore client data.
-However, collocation by client might increase the number of volume mounts because each client might have a dedicated volume instead of the data from several clients being stored in the same volume.
+Data collocation might increase the number of volume mounts because each client might have a dedicated volume instead of data storage from several clients in the same volume.